wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. Without special fork()-based optimization, cold start latency can be reduced from the scheduler's perspective by (1) start the container right before requests arrive in a pre-warming window, and (2) Keep the container alive for a while after the execution completes.
+These two are independent policies, and each should have its own control variable.

 **Comments:**

 1. Is the IAT (inter-arrival time) computed at per-function basis, or per-application basis?
 I guess it has to be